shawnburke/amcrest-viewer/frontend/js/src/.gen/README.md

 ## Documentation for Authorization

-Endpoints do not require authorization.
+All endpoints do not require authorization.